freedomotic/fd-user-manual/docs/source/need-help/faq.rst

 I need help.
 How?
 -----------------
 First of all consult this documentation.
-If you are a developer you can subscribe our technical mailing list (https://groups.google.com/forum/#!forum/freedom-domotics)
+If you are a developer you can subscribe our technical mailing list (https://groups.google.com/forum/#!forum/freedom-domotics).
+Italian developers can join https://groups.google.com/forum/#!forum/freedomotic-it

 Can I use Freedomotic in commercial projects?
 ---------------------------------------------